mesacarlos/WebConsole/README.md

 1. Download web interface (client.zip) from [Releases](https://github.com/mesacarlos/WebConsole/releases)
 2. If you want, you can host it in a web server, or use it offline.
 That's up to you.
 3. To start adding servers, click on `Your servers`, and then `Add server`.
-Fill Server name, IP and port, and you are ready to go.
+Fill Server name, IP and WebConsole port (the one you placed into config.yml before), and you are ready to go.
 You will be prompted for password when connecting.

 ## Technical information